-1.8 Installing the Base Station System
+1.8 Installing the Base Station

-A TB8100 subrack complete with modules can weigh up to 28kg (62lb), or up to 30kg (66lb) complete with packaging.
-We recommend that, once the equipment is out of the carton, you remove the modules from the subrack before moving the equipment again.
-Otherwise, have another person help you with the lifting.
+A TB8100 base station (subrack complete with modules) can weigh up to 28kg (62lb), or up to 30kg (66lb) complete with packaging.
+We recommend that you have another person help you unpack and move the base station.
+The TBAA03-16 carrying handles will make it easier to move the base station once it has been unpacked.
+If necessary, remove the modules from the subrack before moving it.
 In all cases follow safe lifting practices.